flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
 - `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
+- `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
+- `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
+- `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.

 ### String validators